Donor due diligence

 This contributes to the Grand Bargain agenda (work stream 4).

 But we don’t stop here: HQAI’s services can also facilitate funding of local responders by providing assurance to donors that these organisations work under international standards.
-Hence contributing to the localisation agenda HQAI expects that over the years about 40% of its audited organisations will be national organisations.
-In 2017 this proportion was 18%, in 2019 33%.
+Hence contributing to the localisation agenda more than 40% of HQAI's audited organisations are local/national organisations.
+Read more about our Facilitation Fund here.